iOS17Updates/iOS-17-Jailbreak/README.md

 # iOS 17 - iOS 17.4 Jailbreak Solutions [2024] - Full Guide

-Jailbreaking for iOS 17 to iOS 17.4 has now been successfully achieved, supporting iOS 17, 17.2, and 17.3, based on the checkm8 exploit.
-The latest jailbreak solutions offer customization support for iOS 17 through 17.4.
+Jailbreaking for iOS 17 to iOS 17.4 and iOS 17.4.1 has now been successfully achieved, supporting versions 17, 17.2, and 17.3, based on the checkm8 exploit.
+The latest jailbreak solutions offer customization support for iOS 17 through iOS 17.4.1.

 How do you jailbreak iOS 17 with or without a computer?
 You can easily jailbreak the latest iOS 17 as long as you use the appropriate tools.

-You can jailbreak iOS 17 to 17.4 using the Palera1n jailbreak tool and Palera1n-C Jailbreak, which are compatible with iOS versions 15 through 17 for a PC-based jailbreak.
+You can jailbreak iOS 17 to iOS 17.4.1 using the Palera1n jailbreak tool and Palera1n-C Jailbreak, which are compatible with iOS versions 15 through 17 for a PC-based jailbreak.

 With iOS 17 Jailbreak Solutions, including the iOS jailbreak AI tool and virtual jailbreak methods, there is no need for a computer or advanced sideload methods.
-You can install them directly as an app to enable jailbreak features for iOS 17, 17.2, 17.3, and 17.4.
+You can install them directly as an app to enable jailbreak features for iOS 17, 17.2, 17.3, and iOS 17.4.1.

-All verified, 100% trusted jailbreak solutions for iOS 17.1, 17.2, 17.3, and 17.4 are available here.
+All verified, 100% trusted jailbreak solutions for iOS 17.1, 17.2, 17.3, and iOS 17.4.1 are available here.

 ---